 Support For Nonprofit Professionals

 COVID-19 has upturned life across all sectors for working professionals, and that includes nonprofit workers.
-As you navigate shifting fundraising strategies, canceled events, and connecting with donors virtually, we want to make sure you have access to the resources you need to navigate these challenges.
-These resources were chosen with nonprofit professionals in mind as they navigate the economic challenges, workplace disruptions, and mental health challenges from the coronavirus.
+As you navigate shifting fundraising strategies, canceled events, and connecting with donors virtually, we want to make sure you and your team also have access to the resources that support nonprofit professionals personally and professionally.
+These resources provide insight and help for economic challenges, workplace disruptions, and mental health challenges that nonprofit professionals may be experiencing from the coronavirus.

 How You Can Support Coronavirus Fundraising Efforts